StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 > StarRocks supports creating repositories in AWS S3 only according to the S3A protocol.
 Therefore, when you create repositories in AWS S3, you must replace `s3://` in the S3 URI you pass as a repository location in `ON LOCATION` with `s3a://`.

 - For Google GCS:
-  - "fs.s3a.access.key": The Access Key that you can use to access the Google GCS bucket.
+  - "fs.s3a.access.key": The Access Key used to access the Google GCS bucket.
-  - "fs.s3a.secret.key": The Secret Key that you can use to access the Google GCS bucket.
+  - "fs.s3a.secret.key": The Secret Key used to access the Google GCS bucket.
-  - "fs.s3a.endpoint": The endpoint that you can use to access the Google GCS bucket.
+  - "fs.s3a.endpoint": The endpoint used to access the Google GCS bucket.

 > **NOTE**
 >